Meeting Room Policy

 - The library may on occasion sponsor classes offering instruction in skills.
 Tuition fees to cover costs of supplies may be charged.
 The library may also allow its meeting rooms to be used by local school systems or area colleges or universities.
 In such cases, tuition fees may be charged.

 - The name, address or telephone number of the Conneaut Public Library may not be used as a contact person.

 - The use of a meeting room by a non-library group shall not by publicized in a way to imply library sponsorship of the group’s activity unless the activity is being co-sponsored by the library.

 - Meeting rooms may be reserved for use only during normal hours of operation.
 Meetings may not be scheduled on holidays.
 Programs or meetings must end prior to the library closing time, unless prior arrangements have been approved by the director.
 Generally, the meeting rooms are available M-F 10:00 to 6:00, and on Saturdays from 10:00-12:00.

 - If refreshments are served, attendees are to be clearly advised by the group leader that food and/or refreshments are not to be taken into other library areas.
 Groups are expected to return meeting room facilities to their original condition.

 - Prompt notification to the library of cancelation of a meeting is required.
 It is the group leader’s responsibility to notify its members/audience if the scheduled meeting or program is to be canceled.
 The library does not post signs about such cancelations.

-- An application for use of the meeting rooms must be filled out and final approval given by Supervisor or Director.
+- A meeting room policy agreement must be filled out and final approval given by Supervisor or Director.

-- Failure to abide by these rules for meeting rooms use may be justified for denying the group further use of the meeting room.
+- Failure to abide by these rules for meeting rooms use may be cause for denying the group further use of the meeting room.

 - The library is not liable for injuries to people, damage to their property, or loss of property belonging to individuals or groups using the meeting room.